emmahsax/Introduction-to-LightTable/README.md

 LightTable: On windows, you can use the uninstall tool, otherwise, your best bet would be to just drag it to trash and then empty your trash.

 Autoexpect: Autoexpect isn't a thing we really "installed," so therefore, there is no uninstalling.
-If you would like to stop using Autoexpect, just stop using it.
-Technically, Expectations and Autoexpect are just part of Leiningen.
+If you would like to remove expectations or autoexpect plugin from from your project, remove references to them from your project.clj file.

 Any comments and/or confusions?
 We'd love to hear from you!
 Email saxxx027@morris.umn.edu if you have any concerns!